codyndoan/Openhumans-OAuth/README.md

-# Openhumans-OAuth
+# Openhumans-OAuth Meteor
-Open Humans OAuth Flow for Meteor
+Open Humans OAuth Flow

+Add to your Meteor Apps 'packages' folder.
+Then add package with "meteor add <package-name>".